bpmore/bpmore.github.io/_old/_posts/2024-07-18-manifesting-guitars.md

 image: /assets/images/sturner-1129-close-up.jpg
 category: Music
 author: Brent Passmore
-excerpt: "Here are a few guitars that have caught my eye."
 ---
 Here are the guitars I have been thinking about lately.
 Let's manifest, shall we?